 On Saving The Crumbs, Deb and Al take turns writing their posts, so I can say the blog is also authored by a female blogger.

 3. Their posts are not too long.

 Kristen is great at keeping her posts simple yet informative and interesting.
-I’ve seen blog posts that are just too long no matter how much great information is packed in there.
-I just skim through the writing and then lose interest.
+I’ve seen blog posts that are a bit too long for me to follow through until the end.
+I just skim through the writing and try to get the gist of it.

 I know this might sound superficial for a lot of people.
-But if I need to get my face closer to the screen or manually increase the font size on my computer just to read their posts, then it’s really rare that I keep reading through the end or come back to their sites.
+But if I need to get my face closer to the screen or manually increase the font size on my computer just to read their posts, then it’s really rare that I keep reading the whole posts or come back to their sites.

 Have you ever opened a website and said to yourself: “Oh my, where do I start?”
-That’s how I feel about a lot of the blogs out there, even the popular ones.
+Unfortunately, that’s how I feel about some websites although they offer great content.
 Feeling overwhelmed is not a good start for me to explore a blog.

-The points mentioned above are totally subjective and may not apply to you.
-But they give me a great foundation for how I want to structure and grow my own blog.
+The points mentioned above are totally subjective and may not resonate with you.
+After I started Frugal Asian Finance, I have come across many other amazing personal finance bloggers.
+But the five factors above have set a strong foundation for how I want to structure and grow my blog.